makeyourownmaker/sa-summary/README.md

  * Improve documentation
    * Add some of the README sections to the script in the form of [pod](https://perldoc.perl.org/perlpod.html) markup
  * Improve output
+   * Improve printf formatting
+     * Use %3.2f instead of %s with floats for example
    * Improve error messages
      * See [Error messages](https://style.tidyverse.org/error-messages.html) chapter in the R tidyverse style guide
- * Add functionality
-   * Include ability to sort more table columns

 ## Contributing